 To our own service providers who process data on our behalf and on our instructions (for example Spektrix, our ticketing system software provider).
 In these cases we require that these third parties comply strictly with our instructions and with data protection laws, for example around security of personal data.

 Where we are under a duty to disclose your personal information in order to comply with any legal obligation (for example to government bodies and law enforcement agencies).

-To specific named Visiting Companies whose performances you have attended.
+To specific named Artists whose performances you have attended.
 In these cases we will always ask for your explicit consent before doing so.

 That’s the whole policy.
 If there’s anything unclear or hard to understand, please let us know by emailing [email protected], as we can answer your questions and also revise the policy to make it clearer for other people.
 Thanks for taking the time to read it.